tlima/inferno-base/README.md

 # inferno-base
 This project is boilerplate code intended to be used as a base for modern lightweight web projects based on the Inferno library.
-It includes some *extremely* basic working structure as a starting point / showcase.
+It includes an *extremely* basic working structure as a starting point / showcase.

 ### Tech
 This project uses: